Transactions

 Edge Cases

-Split payments across multiple transactions: If a single bill was paid across more than one card transaction, each transaction can be matched to the bill separately.
+Split payments across multiple transactions: If a single bill was paid in more than one card transaction, each transaction can be matched to the bill individually.
 The bill remains marked as paid once all payments are accounted for.

 Frequently Asked Questions